DZNS/DZNetworking/README.md

-# DZNetworking
+# DZNetworking v3

-NSURLSession based networking supporting Swift Concurrency and completion block handler style APIs.
+`URLSession` based networking supporting Swift Concurrency and completion block handler style APIs.

 DZNetworking exposes simple APIs that make constructing networking models with REST APIs easy.

 The API is straight-forward, well tested and extensible.
 DZNetworking should be treated as a simple wrapper around `URLSession`.

+### Supports
+- `URLSession` data, download and upload tasks
+- Uploads to S3 buckets
+- OAuth2 session handler

 ### Instantiating